 How Insurance Companies Get You To Use Damage Estimating Apps

 Insurance companies enlist news agencies to promote using their appraisal apps.
-CNBC wrote in Instant insurance claims—apps for your car crash, “Next time you’re in a fender bender, there’s good reason to have your phone on hand—it could speed up your insurance claim.”
+CNBC wrote in their article, Instant insurance claims—apps for your car crash, “Next time you’re in a fender bender, there’s good reason to have your phone on hand—it could speed up your insurance claim.”

-Insurance companies like Allstate, Esurance, Liberty Mutual, and State Farm advertise how quick and easy they make it for you to get your car repaired after an accident by using their insurance estimate app.
+Allstate, Esurance, Liberty Mutual, and State Farm advertise how quick and easy they make it for you to get your car repaired after an accident by using their insurance estimate app.

-Just take a photo with their insurance claim estimate app and they’ll send you a check!
+Just take a photo with their insurance claim estimate app, and they’ll send you a check!

-Making Your Life Easy Only Sounds Great
+Making Your Life Easy With a Photo Estimate App Only Sounds Great

-After you get a check, you still have to take your car to the body shop.
+after you get a check, you still have to take your car to the body shop.
 Using the auto claim appraisal app won’t magically fix your car.

-The estimate app only lets you get a check before you go to the auto body shop but your body shop doesn’t need the check before you get there.
+The estimate app only lets you get a check before you go to the auto body shop, but your body shop doesn’t need the check before you get there.
 So using an appraisal app won’t save you any time.

-After you get to your auto body shop, you’ll find your check isn’t enough to fix your car and you just wasted your time and possibly made things worse.
+After you get to your auto body shop, you’ll find your check isn’t enough to fix your car, and you just wasted your time and possibly made things worse.

 1) The body shop will have to reopen your claim to get approval for more money.
 This will delay your claim even longer because it’s tougher to get approval for more money once your insurance company has already under-evaluated your claim.

 2) You may not be able to get your insurance company to pay what is needed to fix your car.
-See this question on Quora from an unfortunate car owner who used State Farm’s estimate app, “…I went through their insurance’s photo estimate app (State Farm) and they gave me a $883 estimate.
+See this question on Quora from an unfortunate car owner who used State Farm’s photo estimate app, “…I went through their insurance’s photo estimate app (State Farm) and they gave me a $883 estimate.
 I also got an estimate from my repair shop which is accurately around $4500?
 What should I do now?”

 3) When you’re paid less than you need to return your car to its pre-accident condition, your car will have diminished value.